pb-coding/fullstack_blog_react_express/README.md

 # Fullstack Blog App with React

-This is about:
+This is about me learning:
-* learning react
-* building a full stack app
+* building a full stack app using MERN Stack with MySQL (MySQL / ExpressJS / React / Nginx)
-* backend api build with expressjs
+* reactjs and bootstrap (frontend)
+* using expressjs for the backend & API
 * dockerizing that app
-* docker deployment pipeline for development and production
+* how to deploy with docker for development and production
 * testing remote deployment with docker contexts
-* Project idea: Building a blog app
+* Project idea: Building a simple blog app

-Feel free to use this.
+Disclaimer:
+* to get an initial grasp on how to structure things this repo helped me as a starting point: https://github.com/mosesreigns/Build-and-Dockerize-a-Full-stack-React-app-with-Node.js-MySQL-and-Nginx-for-reverse-proxy
+* the structure, content and code of the project have changed a lot since then.

 Usage:
-* in fullstack_blog_react_express folder type:
+In fullstack_blog_react_express folder type:
-** for development: docker-compose -f docker-compose.yml -f docker-compose-dev.yml up --build ** for production: docker-compose -f docker-compose.yml -f docker-compose-prod up --build
+* for development: ./dev.sh up -d --build
+* for production: ./prod.sh up -d --build
+* logs: ./dev.sh logs -f